lucaswerkmeister/ceylon-crypto/README.md

 The JavaScript implementation of class `Whole` seems to be incorrect.
 While the implemented PKCS #1 test vectors pass with the Java runtime, on JavaScript they fail, running very, very, veeery long.
 I didn't investigate further yet.
+(Upcoming version 1.2.3 of `ceylon.Whole` has supposedly been fixed to give the correct value for JavaScript.
+I didn't check, either.)